Technology Acceptable Use Policy

 Internet far outweigh the possibility that users may encounter inappropriate

 material.
-In addition to taking
+In addition to taking reasonable

-violence, nudity, obscenity, or graphic language which does not serve a
+as violence, nudity, obscenity, or graphic language which does not serve a

 legitimate pedagogical purpose, the user is ultimately responsible for his or

 her activity on the Internet.
 School officials may disable such filters for an

 adult who uses a school-owned computing device for bona fide research or other

 lawful educational purpose.
 School system personnel may not restrict Internet

 access to ideas, perspectives, or viewpoints if the restriction is motivated

 networks, and the Internet will be granted to all students.
 Supervised access is defined as access to